dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

     \boldsymbol{p} + \epsilon \boldsymbol{q} = p_w + p_x i + p_y j + p_z k + \epsilon (q_w + q_x i + q_y j + q_z k),

-where :math:`\epsilon^2 = 0`.
+where :math:`\epsilon^2 = 0` and :math:`\epsilon \neq 0`.
 We use unit dual quaternions to represent transformations.
 In this case, the real quaternion is a unit quaternion and the dual quaternion is orthogonal to the real quaternion.
 The real quaternion is used to represent the rotation and the dual quaternion contains information about the rotation and translation.

-Dual quaternions support similar operations as transformation matrices, they can be renormalized efficiently, and interpolation between two dual quaternions is possible.
+Dual quaternions support similar operations as transformation matrices (inversion through the conjugate of the two individual quaternions :func:`~pytransform3d.transformations.dq_q_conj`, concatenation through :func:`~pytransform3d.transformations.concatenate_dual_quaternions`, and transformation of a point by :func:`~pytransform3d.transformations.dq_prod_vector`), they can be renormalized efficiently (with :func:`~pytransform3d.transformations.check_dual_quaternion`, and interpolation between two dual quaternions is possible (with :func:`~pytransform3d.transformations.dual_quaternion_sclerp`).

 .. warning::